 Introduction

-Imagine email notifications flashing on your screen…again.
-And again.
-And again.
+Imagine email notifications flashing on your screen…again and again.

-Each time, you hope it’s finally the info you need to end this back-and-forth email cycle.
-But it never is.
+Each time, you hope it’s finally the information you need to end this back-and-forth email cycle, but it never is.

-You know what this vicious cycle puts at stake – your time, focus, efficiency, and, most importantly productivity.
+This repetitive cycle puts your time, focus, efficiency, and most importantly productivity at stake.

 Being a manager, you just can’t afford it.